ReinFlow/ReinFlow/installation/reinflow-setup.md

 ### 1. Configure pip source, conda source channels, and create environment
+* Pip and conda sources
 You are free to skip this part if you are satisfied with the speed of python package downloading.
-Otherwise, if you want to use THU TUNA as the conda source, please refer to Section 1. in [reinflow-setup.md](reinflow-setup.md).
+Otherwise, if you want to use THU TUNA as the conda source, please refer to Section 1. in [reinflow-setup-verbose.md](reinflow-setup-verbose.md).
 Other sources are also acceptable.

+* Create environment
 ```bash
 # create environment
 conda create -n reinflow python=3.8 -y